andresugartechea/introToIM/June1/README.md

 # Intro to IM | 06/01/2021 : working with "Processing"

-## create either an artwork or a game using Object Oriented Programming.
+## Create either an artwork or a game using Object Oriented Programming.

 #### Step 1: